hugonegrao/pdsnd_github/README.md

 ### Description
 In this project, we will explore data provided by Motivate (a bike share system provider) related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.

-This work was made in Python creating an interactive experience in the terminal in order to discover bike share usage patterns using a variety of descriptive statistics.
+This work was made in Python creating an interactive experience in the terminal in order to discover bike share usage patterns using a variety of descriptive statistics, such as:

+#1 Popular times of travel (i.e., occurs most often in the start time)

+- most common month

+- most common day of week

+- most common hour of day

+#2 Popular stations and trip

+- most common start station

+- most common end station

+- most common trip from start to end (i.e., most frequent combination of start station and end station)

+#3 Trip duration

+- total travel time

+- average travel time

+#4 User info

+- counts of each user type

+- counts of each gender

+- earliest, most recent, most common year of birth

 ### Files used
 - bikeshare.py